Lewisham station: Franchise (1994–present day)

-Following de-nationalisation of British Rail on 1 April 1994 the infrastructure to St Johns station became the responsibility of Railtrack whilst a business unit operated the train services.
-On 13 October 1996 operation of the passenger services passed to Connex South Eastern who were originally due to run the franchise until 2011.
+Following privatisation of British Rail on 1 April 1994, the infrastructure became the responsibility of Railtrack; operation of passenger services passed to Connex South Eastern on 13 October 1996.

-On 22 November 1999 Deputy Prime Minister John Prescott opened the 4·2 km Lewisham extension of London's Docklands Light Railway with trains running through to Bank.
+On 22 November 1999, Deputy Prime Minister John Prescott opened the 4·2 km Lewisham extension of the Docklands Light Railway, with trains running through to Bank.

-Following a number of accidents and financial issues Railtrack plc was sold to Network Rail on 3 October 2002 who became responsible for the infrastructure.

-On 27 June 2003 the Strategic Rail Authority decided to strip Connex of the franchise citing poor financial management and run the franchise itself.
-Connex South Eastern continued to operate the franchise until 8 November 2003 with the services transferring to the Strategic Rail Authority's South Eastern Trains subsidiary the following day.

-On 30 November 2005 the Department for Transport awarded Govia the Integrated Kent franchise.
+On 30 November 2005, the Department for Transport awarded Govia the Integrated Kent franchise.
 The services operated by South Eastern Trains transferred to Southeastern on 1 April 2006.

 The loop line to St Johns was doubled in 2013.

 There was formerly a bus terminus within the station, but this was relocated to Thurston Road as part of the Lewisham Gateway project.